Intra-Aortic Balloon Pump Therapy

 Those with aortic aneurysms also can’t benefit from the therapy.

-What are the risks for intra-aortic balloon pump therapy?
+What are the risks of intra-aortic balloon pump therapy?

 IABP therapy can be very helpful.
 It can sometimes even be life-saving.
 But it does